-All main Deer species are present in Savernake Forest, including Red, Roe, and ever-increasing numbers of Muntjac, though the biggest numbers are made up by the most native of all British Deer - the Fallow.
+Most main Deer species are present in Savernake Forest, including Roe, and ever-increasing numbers of Muntjac, though the biggest numbers are made up by the most native of all British Deer - the Fallow.
 Badgers & Foxes are very numerous.

 Savernake Forest is rightly famous for its splendid avenues of tall 200 year old beech trees, and these are seen to their best in October when the green leaves turn to glorious shades of gold, copper, and brown.
 Parts of the floor of the Forest are thickly carpeted in early May with thousands of bluebells.